-Take-home tests: Tests will be released on Thursdays of Week 3, 6, and 10, and due the following Sunday at 11:59pm (consult course schedule, and due dates/submission instructions will be posted on Canvas).
-Tests will be uploaded to GradeScope and Turnitin by the student (instructions provided on Canvas).
+Take-home tests: Tests will be released on Canvas and you will have three days to work on them (see class schedule).
+You will be asked to up your completed testes to GradeScope and Turnitin (instructions provided on Canvas).
 Tests will be cumulative but will focus on the most recent material.
-For each individual student, the highest-scoring test will be worth 10%, the middle-score worth 6%, and the lowest score worth 4%.
+The highest scoring test will be worth 9% and the highest worth 13%.

-Mini write-up: This assignment is a chance to practice writing an argument (claim, evidence, explanation) about results/data.
-The assignment will be due during Week 5.
+Mini write-up: This assignment is a chance to practice writing about results.
 Instructions will be provided in class and on Canvas.

 CRISPR Write-up: The goal of the write-up is to write a short scientific article to present results of the CRISPR experiment, including an introduction, methods summary, presenting and summarizing results, as well as constructing scientific arguments (what you can conclude, evidence to support, and providing reasoning biological/molecular/experimental explanations or hypotheses).
 A draft will be submitted for peer-review, and then a final version.
-The complete draft and peer-review will take place in Week 8, and the final version submitted in Week 9 (consult course schedule/Canvas).
+Consult course schedule for due dates.

-At home experiment: An assignment to describe the work and outcomes of the at-home experiment will be assigned around Week 7 and due around Week 9 (details to be finalized as kits are mailed out and depending on results).
+At home experiment: An assignment to describe the work and outcomes of the at-home experiment will be due with your CRISPR write-up.
+If you were unable to receive a kit we will come up with an alternative assignment.

 Technique Report & Presentation: At the end of the course everyone will work with a partner to choose a recombinant DNA/molecular biology technique to research, summarize, and present.
 Presentation partners will be randomly assigned.
-The purpose is to explore other techniques that are typically used in © 2020 McDonnell, UC San Diego do not copy or distribute without permission.

-molecular biology research, understand how the technique works and can be used, explore an example of the technique used in research, and communicate your understanding in the form of a short-written report and an oral presentation (delivered by video conferencing during lab time).
+The purpose is to explore other techniques that are typically used in molecular biology research, understand how the technique works and can be used, explore an example of the technique used in research, and communicate your understanding in the form of a short-written report and an oral presentation (delivered by video conferencing during lab time).
 Rubrics and guidelines will be posted on the course site.